biglocalnews/bln-python-client/docs/pandas.md

 ## Reading data

-You can read in file from biglocalnews.org as a pandas [dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) using the `read_bln` function.
+You can read in files from biglocalnews.org as a pandas [dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) using the `read_bln` function.
 It requires three inputs:

 1. The unique identifier of the biglocalnews.org project where the file is stored
 2. The name of the file within the biglocalnews.org project